 Data freshnessDepends on crawl frequencyReal-time or near-real-time

-1. Use a structured API instead of building scrapers -- services like AirROI provide clean, reliable market data through documented API endpoints
+1. Use a structured API instead — services like AirROI provide clean, documented endpoints with consistent schemas, versioning, and data freshness guarantees

-3. Start with aggregated metrics -- you rarely need individual listing data; market-level ADR, occupancy, and RevPAR are sufficient for most decisions
+2. Start with market-level metrics — you rarely need individual listing records; market-level ADR, occupancy, and RevPAR are sufficient for most investment and pricing decisions

-4. Consider pre-built analytics dashboards -- vacation rental software platforms often include market data features that eliminate the need for raw data access entirely
+4. Use analytics dashboardsvacation rental software platforms often include embedded market data features that eliminate the need for raw data access entirely

 Frequently Asked Questions

-Scraping extracts data by programmatically loading web pages and parsing the HTML, which is fragile, slow, and may violate platform terms.
-An API provides structured data through an authorized, documented interface with consistent formatting, rate limits, and reliability guarantees.
-APIs are the professional standard for accessing STR market data at scale.
+Scraping extracts data by programmatically loading web pages and parsing raw HTML — a fragile approach that breaks whenever a site's layout changes.
+An API delivers structured data through an authorized, documented interface with consistent formatting, rate limits, and reliability guarantees.
+APIs are the professional standard for accessing STR market data at scale without legal or operational risk.

-Publicly visible data that can be extracted includes listing titles, descriptions, nightly rates, availability calendars, review counts and ratings, amenities, location (approximate), property type, and host response rates.
-Private data such as booking revenue, guest information, and host financials is not accessible through scraping.
-However, using a structured data API is the recommended approach for accessing this information reliably.
+Publicly visible data that scrapers can extract includes listing titles, nightly rates, availability calendars, review counts and ratings, amenities, approximate location, and property type.
+Private data — booking revenue, guest information, and host financials — is never accessible through scraping.
+A structured data API is the recommended path for accessing any of this information reliably and at scale.